Skip to main content

 Troubleshooting

-Solution: Ensure you’re using ThreadProvider with live={true} and that onThreadEvent is called with the correct event type name.
+Solution: Ensure you’re using ThreadProvider and that you’ve subscribed to the correct event type name.

 Solution: Tools are queued for sequential execution.
 Ensure the current tool completes successfully and doesn’t stop execution.